devckla/DevCKla-api/README.md

 - Run `mv .env.template .env`

-- In the `.env` file replace the values with your own configs
+- Edit the `.env` file to replace the values with your own configs

 - Run `npm install`